Steven Spielberg

 Producer

 Kristie Macosko Krieger is an Academy Award, Emmy Award, PGA Award and BAFTA Award-nominated producer whose working relationship with director Steven Spielberg spans over 20 years.
-She is currently producing Bradley Cooper’s Maestro, an upcoming film centering on the complicated love story of Leonard Bernstein and Felicia Montealegre.
+She recently produced Bradley Cooper’s Maestro, an upcoming film centering on the complicated love story of Leonard Bernstein and Felicia Montealegre.
+Maestro received seven Academy Award nominations at the 2024 Oscars, including Best Original Screenplay and Best Picture, for which she received her fifth Oscar nomination.

 ...

 Kristie Macosko Krieger is an Academy Award, Emmy Award, PGA Award and BAFTA Award-nominated producer whose working relationship with director Steven Spielberg spans over 20 years.
-She is currently producing Bradley Cooper’s Maestro, an upcoming film centering on the complicated love story of Leonard Bernstein and Felicia Montealegre.
+She recently produced Bradley Cooper’s Maestro, an upcoming film centering on the complicated love story of Leonard Bernstein and Felicia Montealegre.
+Maestro received seven Academy Award nominations at the 2024 Oscars, including Best Original Screenplay and Best Picture, for which she received her fifth Oscar nomination.

 She produced the 2021 Academy Award-nominated film West Side Story, executive produced The Trial of the Chicago 7, which was written and directed by Aaron Sorkin, and executive produced Oslo, which stars Andrew Scott and Ruth Williams.
 Previously, Krieger produced the Spielberg-directed films Ready Player One, based on the best-selling book by Ernest Cline, and The Post, a drama inspired by The Washington Post’s first female publisher, Katharine Graham (Meryl Streep), and its driven editor, Ben Bradlee (Tom Hanks).
 Krieger also served as executive producer of The BFG and produced the Academy Award-nominated film Bridge of Spies.
 Additional producing credits include Lincoln, War Horse, and Indiana Jones and the Kingdom of the Crystal Skull.